Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".

 It is noted that we impose the NVE condition in the simulation so that the box size is constant.
-In the water heating of our experiment, however, the system volume is open and an energy may go out to the surrounding system.
+In the water heating of our daily experiment, however, the system volume is open and an energy
+goes out to the surrounding system.
 It is possible to have rapid heating of hot bubbling water.

 ### Figures of TIP5P-Code Simulations ###